 There is an expectation that the family are sympathetic to the Christian, Catholic, Josephite ethos of St George’s.
-It is important for families and the College that we ensure the likely success of a boy or girl through Common Entrance.
+It is important for families and the College that we ensure the likely success of a candidate through Common Entrance.
 We would never wish to turn someone away in their Common Entrance year.
 To do this we run two Pre-test sessions.

 11+ Pre-Test Entrance examination